 TED2013 speaker Martin Villeneuve studied film at Concordia University and graphic design at Université du Québec à Montréal.
 In 2002, he received a grant from the commercial creativity agency Sid Lee for the quality of his portfolio.
-In the years that followed, he worked as an artistic director with this agency and helped create award-winning advertising campaigns for Cirque du Soleil.
+In the years that followed, he worked as an artistic director with this agency and created award-winning advertising campaigns for Cirque du Soleil.

 He found the name for three shows: Zumanity, KÀ and Corteo, as well as for Guy Laliberté's ONE DROP Foundation.
 When the agency (formerly known as Diesel) changed its name in 2006, Villeneuve had the idea for the anagram Sid Lee.
 He also directed numerous TV commercials for Cirque du Soleil, in addition to music videos and short films.1)